When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 The DreamCloud Mattress begins with a cover made of a cashmere blend fabric, quilted with memory foam and polyfoam that closely cradled our bodies during tests.
 Beneath is a memory foam layer that enhances cushioning.
 This is followed by a polyfoam layer with a slightly more supportive feel to buffer your body from the coil system, which comprises the bed’s base.
 The perimeter is reinforced with thicker coils to boost edge support.

-Unlike many of the cheap foam mattresses on the market, the Saatva has a classic innerspring mattress feel like one you’d find at a 5-star hotel.
-If you prefer a bouncy mattress with a luxurious plush top over the sinking sensation of memory foam, this one’s for you.
+Unlike a lot of the budget foam mattresses out there, the Saatva has that classic innerspring feel — the kind you’d expect from a high-end hotel.
+If you’re like me and prefer a little bounce and a plush top (without the deep sink of memory foam), this one’s an excellent pick.

 Mattress Type